YichaoOU/HemTools/docs/content/CRISPR/base_editor_amplicon_seq.rst

 Output
 ^^^^^^

-Once the job is finished, you will receive a notification email with the result attached for each CRISPResso run.
-Unzip the file and open the HTML file.
+Once the job is finished, you will receive a notification email.

+Inside the jobID folder, you can look at the crispresso2 result.
+The html file is inside in each sub-folder.

+``crispresso2_BE.edit_eff.tsv`` This file contains the ``ref`` to ``alt`` base editing eff for position -15 to 20 (e.g., 0-20 is the gRNA sequence).
+The last column is the indel rate.

 Comments